poetapp/documentation/rdd/api-versioning.md

 > HTTP offers a cleaner solution to the problem of offering users multiple formats for the same resource.
 It’s called content negotiation.
 You’re probably already familiar with the idea: when making an HTTP request, the client includes a number of headers that describe what format (media type in the jargon) they want the information back in, or what format they are providing data in.

+[Using the Accept Header to version your API](http://labs.qandidate.com/blog/2014/10/16/using-the-accept-header-to-version-your-api/) expands a bit more on this particular approach, and explains:
+> ```
+> GET /jobs HTTP/1.1
+> Host: api.example.com
+> Accept: application/vnd.example.api+json;version=2
+> ```
+>
+> The vnd. part is dictated by [rfc4288-3.2](https://tools.ietf.org/html/rfc4288#section-3.2), and is used to tell standard media types apart from custom ones.
+A vnd.* media type can be submitted to IANA to be registered as official media type.
+In theory, you could just use application/json here and add the version parameter, but as [the json standard](https://tools.ietf.org/html/rfc4627#section-6) doesn't allow any parameters, it wouldn't be correct to use that.

 In [API Versioning Has No “Right Way”](https://blog.apisyouwonthate.com/api-versioning-has-no-right-way-f3c75457c0b7) Phil Sturgeon goes over some of the most popular choices and then proposes _API Evolution_: